Judea in the Bible

 For Jesus Himself testified that a prophet does not receive honor in his own country.
 [Note: Jesus' reference here to his "own country" means Judea, while in Matt., Mark and Luke it refers to Nazareth].

-And Jesus was walking after these things in Galilee, for he did not wish to walk in Judea, because the Jews were seeking to kill him,
+After this Jesus resided in Galilee: for he would not be in Judea, because the Jews sought to kill him. now the

-his brethren, therefore, said unto him, 'Remove hence, and go away to Judea, that thy disciples also may behold thy works that thou dost;
+his relations said to him, retire hence, and go into Judea, that your disciples there may also see the works that you do.

 So, Jesus stopped traveling publicly among the Jews [in Judea], but left there and went to a district near the desert, to a town called Ephraim, where He remained with His disciples.
 [Note: Ephraim was a small town about